nanaagyei/code-explain/docs/docs/features/architecture-diagrams.md

 The Architecture Diagrams feature provides:

-- 🏗️ **Interactive Visualizations** - Zoom, pan, and explore your code structure
+- **Interactive Visualizations**: Zoom, pan, and explore your code structure
-- 🔗 **Relationship Mapping** - See how components connect and depend on each other
+- **Relationship Mapping**: See how components connect and depend on each other
-- 📊 **Multiple Layouts** - Horizontal, vertical, and circular arrangements
+- **Multiple Layouts**: Horizontal, vertical, and circular arrangements
-- 🎨 **Custom Node Types** - Different visual styles for functions, classes, modules, and APIs
+- **Custom Node Types**: Different visual styles for functions, classes, modules, and APIs
-- 📤 **Export Options** - Save diagrams as PNG, SVG, or interactive formats
+- **Export Options**: Save diagrams as PNG, SVG, or interactive formats

 ## How It Works